 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

 Now, what does the law say in Minnesota?
-If anyone was injured in the accident -- whether a driver, a passenger, a motorcycle rider, a pedestrian, or a bicyclist -- they must get their civil lawsuit filed within two years of the date of the accident, according to Minnesota Statutes section 541.07.
+If anyone was injured in the accident—whether a driver, passenger, motorcyclist, pedestrian, bicyclist, or electric scooter rider—they must get their civil lawsuit filed within two years of the date of the accident, according to Minnesota Statutes section 541.07.
 For these lawsuits over car accident injuries, the two-year "clock" starts running on the date of the accident.

 It's crucial to understand and abide by the statute of limitations as it applies to your situation.
 That's because if you try to file your lawsuit after the statute of limitations deadline has already passed, the defendant is sure to ask the court to dismiss the case, and the court is very likely to agree that a dismissal is appropriate.

 Even if you're confident that your case will be resolved through the car insurance claim process, you'll want to leave yourself plenty of time to file a lawsuit in case you need to—if for no other reason than that you'll have more leverage during settlement talks.
 If you think you might be running up against the filing deadline, you may want to contact an experienced Minnesota car accident attorney.